TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/type.rst

 .. c:function:: PyObject* PyType_FromSpecWithBases(PyType_Spec *spec, PyObject *bases)

-   Creates and returns a heap type object from the *spec* (:const:`Py_TPFLAGS_HEAPTYPE`).
+   Creates and returns a heap type object kutoka the *spec* (:const:`Py_TPFLAGS_HEAPTYPE`).

    If *bases* is a tuple, the created heap type contains all types contained in it as base types.

    If *bases* is *NULL*, the *Py_tp_base* slot is used instead.
-   If that also is *NULL*, the new type derives from :class:`object`.
+   If that also is *NULL*, the new type derives kutoka :class:`object`.

    This function calls :c:func:`PyType_Ready` on the new type.